-- All: 2GB available RAM, Active broadband internet connection.
+- All: 2GB available RAM, Active broadband internet connection, GitHub account.

 - Ubuntu: 14.04 64-bit or 16.04 64-bit, Git, Vagrant, lxc.

-- Windows: Windows 64-bit (Win 10 recommended; Win 7 untested), hardware virtualization enabled (VT-X or AMD-V), administrator access, Cygwin, VirtualBox, Vagrant.
+- Windows: Windows 64-bit (Win 10 recommended), hardware virtualization enabled (VT-X or AMD-V), administrator access, Git for Windows (which installs Git BASH), VirtualBox, Vagrant.

 Step 1: Install Prerequisites¶